verma008/Ecommerce_Project/README.md

  **************************** Backend REST API Documentation *******************************************
 This project is a secure backend REST API for an e-commerce application that supports user authentication, product management, and database integration.
-Also, I have enabled proper logging  using SLF4J/logback for debugging and monitoring
+Also, I have enabled proper logging  using SLF4J/logback for debugging and monitoring.

 Database Configuration:
     The database schema for the Ecommerce_Project contains two tables: